Skip to main content

 merge blocked. score below threshold

 Toggle rules, set severity, and adjust thresholds from the dashboard.
-No JSON required.
+Power users can still version-control `.aislop/config.yml` when they need to.

 Visual editor Severity toggles Bulk enable/disable Rule docs inline